 Naomi's remark here alludes to the levirate marriage, the commitment of a dead man's sibling to provide for his widow (Deuteronomy 25:5-10).
-This law kept the widow from poverty and gave a way for the family name of the dead spouse to proceed.
+This law kept the widow from poverty and gave a way to the family name of the dead spouse to proceed.

 In verses 15-18:

-Ruth was a Moabitess, yet that did not prevent her from revering to the genuine God, nor did it prevent God from approving of her love and piling incredible gifts upon her.
-The Jews were by all accounts, not the only individuals that God adored.
+Ruth was a Moabitess, yet that did not prevent her from revering the genuine God, nor did it prevent God from approving of her love and piling incredible gifts upon her.
+The Jews were by all account not the only individuals that God adored.
 God picked the Jews to be individuals through whom the remainder of the world would come to know him.
 This was satisfied when Jesus Christ was brought into the world as a Jew.
 Through him, the entire world can come to know God.
 Acts 10:35 says that "in every nation he that feareth him, and worketh righteousness, is accepted with him."
 God acknowledges all who love him.
 Regardless of race, sex, or ethnicity, God can and does work through all people.
 Ruth is an ideal illustration of God's fairness.

-Although Ruth was from a nation that was frequently loathed by Israel, she was honored due to her unwaveringness.
+In spite of the fact that Ruth was from a nation that was frequently loathed by Israel, she was honored due to her unwaveringness.
 She turned into an extraordinary great-grandmother of King David and an immediate precursor of Jesus.
 Nobody should feel excluded to serve God in view of race, sex, or national origin.
 He can utilize each situation to further his Kingdom.

 In verses 19-22: